-Heatmap tools help you to visualise how users interact with your site.
-They track scrolling, mouse activity, clicks and more.
-Then, they create visual guides to which areas on a given webpage users are most focused on.
+Heatmap tools help you to visualize how users interact with your site, much in the same way that affiliate tracking software allows you to see what people do off-site.
+They track scrolling, mouse activity, clicks, and more.
+Then, they create visual guides to which areas on a visitor engages with.

 They’re also helpful for spotting signs that a user might be about to carry out a particular action.
 The classic example of this is if a user’s mouse starts heading for the top right corner, they’re about to exit the site.

-With that in mind, here’s the top-level summary of today’s heatmap tools.
+With that in mind, here’s the top-level summary of the best heatmap tools.